Table of Contents

 Finally, monitor and measure your progress over time.
 Determine what is or isn’t working as expected and adjust accordingly.
 For example, you may realize your team needs additional training to properly execute your chosen maintenance strategies.
 Alternatively, you may identify the need for new materials, tools, and/or spare parts.

 Use a Computerized Maintenance Management System (CMMS) to track your progress, analyze KPIs, and generate meaningful data reports.
+SaaS products offer different CMMS features and customization that vary based on the company and pricing plan.
 Gather benchmark data on your facility’s performance before changing strategies.
 Your most useful KPIs will most likely be:

 Collect benchmark data for both individual assets and collective asset holdings.
 This preliminary work will enable you to draw meaningful conclusions from your new KPIs post-launch.
 Review your strategy’s performance frequently and prioritize realistic improvements that are achievable in the short to medium term.